Author: Ed Greenwood

 Lorgyn nodded.
 “I would… and so long as we keep these things in mind, and keep humans from realizing that there are shapeshifters among them, nothing and no one stands between us and our ruling any part of Faerûn that we please.
 You’ll take your preferred lands, and I’ll take mine.”

 These two lackwits are talking about ruling Faerûn, but we’ve seen nothing to indicate that they’re capable of ruling a chicken coop.
-The Malaugrym munch on the occasional random human, but they get butchered whenever they meet any named character, and they throw themselves into such battles far more often than is wise.
+The Malaugrym munch on the occasional random human but get butchered whenever they meet any named character, and they throw themselves into such battles far more often than is wise.
 These explorers are the youngest and dumbest of the surviving Malaugrym brood, so they neglect basic shapeshifter common sense like “don’t let the humans see you transform,” break cover at the worst possible times, and rarely work together effectively.
 They’re also surprisingly bloodthirsty, using their shapeshifting abilities to kill people messily more often than they use them to infiltrate and deceive.

 Ultimately, they don’t deserve all of this dramatic build-up and would have been better off without it.
 If this plot had been framed as “These shapeshifters are evil creatures who will establish a colony in our world and kill lots of people,” that would have been infinitely more plausible than “These shapeshifters are going to conquer the world if you don’t stop them immediately!”
 Not every conflict has to involve a huge world-spanning threat, after all, and the bigger the threat, the more fragile the reader’s suspension of disbelief.